salrashid123/terraform-provider-grpc-full/example/README.md

 Outputs:

-data = "Hello sal amander"
+data = "Hello sal a amander"

 ```

-The output will show a sample resonse from the gRPC server
+The output will show a sample response from the gRPC server